PV Ratio Formula is Profit Volume Ratio Formula

 Budgeting is a component of such preparation.
 Budgets estimate the costs of acquiring raw materials, purchasing machinery, paying wages, maintaining equipment, and other expenses.

-The PV Ratio is a metric that aids in determining a product’s profitability.
-Let’s break it down with the PV Ratio formula and some examples.
+The PV ratio is a metric used to determine a product’s profitability.
+Let’s examine the formula and some examples.

-PV Ratio means Profit Volume ratio.
-The ratio helps express the relationship of Contribution to Sales.
-This ratio is also called as Contribution to Sales ratio.
+PV Ratio means Profit Volume Ratio.
+This ratio helps express the relationship of Contribution to Sales, which is also called the Contribution to Sales ratio.

-The Profit Volume ratio isn’t just useful during the initial phase of business.
-But also facilitates the continuing business too.
+The Profit Volume ratio is helpful during the initial phase of business and facilitates the continuing business.

 Table of contents